stackhpc/ansible-role-os-images/README.md

 * `local`: local path for git cloning
 * `version`: optional git reference (branch, tag, hash) for cloning.
 Defaults to `HEAD`
+* `elements_path`: optional relative path to elements within the repository.

 `os_images_elements`: An optional list of paths for site-specific DIB elements.